jsommers/switchyard/docs/_sources/index.rst.txt

 * :ref:`modindex`
 * :ref:`search`

 I gratefully acknowledge support from the NSF.
-The materials here are based upon work supported by the National Science Foundation under grant CNS-1054985 ("CAREER: Expanding the functionality of Internet routers").
+The materials here are based upon work supported by the National Science Foundation under grants CNS-1814537 ("NeTS: Small: RUI: Automating Active Measurement Metadata Collection and Analysis"; 2018-2021)  and CNS-1054985 ("CAREER: Expanding the functionality of Internet routers"; 2011-2017).

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.